d2s/Documentation/_posts/2018-01-01-RcloneChangelog.md

 ## Version 1.6.3

-Released 29 September 2018
+Released 29 September 2018.

-- compiled on macOS Mojave official release by Xcode 10, supports Dark Mode
+- supports macOS Mojave and the new Dark Mode
 - no logging, minimum or full logging enable/disable in user config
 - version 1.43.1 of rclone is released
 - bugfixes

 ## Version 1.6.0

-Released 2 September 2018
+Released 2 September 2018.

 This is a maintenance release, the following changes are applied: